gbroques/perceptron/README.md

 # Perceptron
-Perceptron algorithm implemented in Python.
+Perceptron learning algorithm implemented in Python.

 ## Getting Started
 This project depends upon the popular numerical processing library [NumPy](http://www.numpy.org/) for lightning-fast vector arithmetic, and other packages for unit testing.